rozag/kakava/README.md

 # kakava
 Customizable Android app template generator.
-This tool allows you to generate a well-tuned Android project.
+This tool allows you to generate an empty Android project with default/your own template.
+Checkout the templates/default/ for more info.

 ## Motivations
 I've noticed that I spend ~15 minutes each time, when I need to create and set up a project for a new app or a prototype.
 Well, need to do a task more than once?
 Automate it!
 So, meet kakava!